enekochan/insta360-go-firmware-tool/docs/live_stream.md

 Live video streaming with Insta360 GO 2 and GO 3 cameras
 ========================================================

-Insta360 only allows video streaming with GO 2 and GO 3 using WeChat.
+Insta360 only allows video streaming with GO 2, GO 3 and GO 3S using WeChat.
 To sign up on WeChat you need a chinese phone number or another WeChat account to endorse you.
 But what if I don't live in China?
 If I want to live stream to another platform?